-I got so excited and was pretty much bouncing out of my seat from happiness.
-Even though I’m from an area in the United States where moose sightings aren’t unusual, I had never seen one before in real life, so I was pretty freakin’ excited.
+I got so excited that I was pretty much bouncing out of my seat.
+Even though I’m from an area in the United States where moose sightings aren’t unusual, I had never seen one before in real life, so I was pretty freakin’ happy.

 Also, if you’re totes into wildlife like me, check out this post on where to spot wondrous wildlife in Banff!